thestreamdigger/listenbrainz-moode-scrobbler/README.md

 ## Configuration

-1. Retrieve your ListenBrainz token:
+1. Obtain your ListenBrainz token:
    - Log in to [ListenBrainz](https://listenbrainz.org).
-   - Access **Profile Settings** and copy your token.
+   - Go to **Profile Settings** and copy your token.

 2. Configure the `settings.json` file:
    ```json